 Tucked into a kayak or canoe, you mix right in with the Oregon Dunes National Recreation Area’s scenery and wildlife.
 When you’re in a kayak, you feel more like you’re a part of the river, because you’re just gliding down at the same level as all the other animals.

-In addition to birds, the area is home to a number of mammals, including river otter, mink, black bear, deer, raccoon, and beaver.
+In addition to birds, the area is home to a number of mammals, including river otters, mink, black bears, deer, raccoons, and beaver.

 Not far downstream from the marina, after passing under a concrete Highway 101 bridge, signs of man are soon gone, and the river feels both intimate and wild.
 At the dam, you can pull your kayaks to the side and snack away.
 International Paper, which once operated a sawmill on the lake, built the dam now owned by Industrial Harbor USA.
 A fish ladder, namely for Coho salmon, operates year-round.